 - 1. In fishes blood flows from heart to gills to body and back to heart.
-This is example of

-- (a) Single circulation

-- (b) double circulation

-- (c) Triple circulation (d) circulation

-- 2. Which of the following organisms shows mixing of oxygenated and deoxygenated blood-

-- (a) Pigeon (
+This is example of - (a) Single circulation (b) double circulation - (d) circulation - 2.
+Which of the following organisms shows mixing of oxygenated and deoxygenated blood- - (a) Pigeon (b) Fish

-- (b) Fish
+(c) Triple circulation

-- (c) Frog (d) Crocodile
+(c) Frog

-- 3. Birds and mammals have four-chambered hearts as it leads to serpartion of oxygenated and deoxygenated blood such a
+- (d) Crocodile - 3.
+Birds and mammals have four-chambered hearts as it leads to separation of oxygenated and deoxygenated blood.
+Such a separation allows- - (a) Highly efficient supply of oxygen to the body

-separation allows-

-- (a) Highly efficient supply of oxygen to the body - (b) Give energy to maintain their body temperature continuously - (c) Double circulation being carried on efficiently
+- (b) Give energy to maintain their body temperature continuously - (c) Double circulation being carried on efficiently

-(d) Efficientof collection of blood from tissues of the body Now choose the right option-
+(d) Efficient collection of blood from tissues of the body

+Now choose the right option-

-- (a) (i) & (iv) (b) (ii) & (iii) - (c) (i) & (iii) (d) (i), (ii) & (iii) - 4.
-In which of the following verterbrate group/groups heart does not pump oxygenated blood to different parts of the body- - (a) Pisces and Amphibians (b) Amphibians and reptiles - (c) Amphibians only (d) Pisces only - 5.
-Which chamber of human heart recieves deoxygenated blood from tissues of the body.
+- (a) (i) & (iv) (b) (ii) & (iii)

+- (c) (i) & (iii) (d) (i), (ii) & (iii)

+- 4. In which of the following verterbrate group/groups heart does not pump oxygenated blood to different parts of the body-

+- (a) Pisces and Amphibians (b) Amphibians and reptiles

+- (c) Amphibians only (d) Pisces only

+- 5. Which chamber of human heart recieves deoxygenated blood from tissues of the body.

+- (a) Left atrium (b) Right atrium

+- (c) Left ventricle (d) Right ventricle